Off-Campus Study Handbook

 - Meet with your academic advisor to determine which classes you will take during your semester off-campus.
 Remember that your academic department must approve all classes counting back to your major/minor.
 The Registrar’s Office approves all classes that will meet general education requirements.

 - If you are participating in a French, German or Spanish-speaking program, you must contact the Department of World Languages and Cultures and sign up to take a language proficiency computer test.

 - Read the pre-departure material provided by the Center for Global Engagement and the particular information provided by your program.
 The latter will give specific details and advice on everything listed below and other matters.

 For International Study Only

-- A passport is required to depart the U.S. and your most important means of identification abroad.
+- A passport is required to depart the U.S. and is your most important means of identification abroad.
 If you do not have one, begin the process now!
 If you have one, be sure it will be valid for the entire time you will be away.
 If not, renew it now.

 - A visa is permission from a foreign government for you to enter their country.
 These are stamped in your passport by consulates or embassies of the countries you will visit.
 Your program will advise you as to whether you will be required to obtain a visa and if so, how to do it.
 These take time; apply early.

 - Arrange for transportation between your U.S. and foreign destination.
 Please consult the program brochure or program orientation materials; only a few programs provide group travel.